CoreyCole/ng-portfolio/README.md

 ```

 Enable firestore database
 Enable email and password authentication (for your admin user)
 Enable anonymous authentication (for your guests)

-If you want more UI components from angular material library, import them in `material.module.ts`
+If you want more UI components from angular material library, import them in `src/core/material.module.ts`